bonsall2004/terminal-tetris/readme.md

 This is a simple terminal-based implementation of the classic Tetris game.
 It is designed to be built and run on both Windows and Unix-like systems.

+This has been written with AI training in mind, you can play it like a regular game of tetris if you want but it was architected in a way where all the data is easy to go through and pass into a training algorithm.

 ## Features

 - Classic Tetris gameplay